GonzaloLafuent/Probabilistic-Language-ts/README.md

   - Function calls and primitive operations

 - **Inference Algorithms**:
   - **Likelihood Weighting**: takes three parameters: the program expression to evaluate, a random number generator (RNG) function, and a sample size ($steps$) representing the number of independent program execution traces to generate.
-As the virtual machine executes each trace, the algorithm dynamically tracks and updates an importance weight based on the evidence encountered at each observe expression.
+As the virtual machine executes each trace, the algorithm tracks and updates an importance weight based on the evidence encountered at each observe expression.
 The algorithm returns a pair consisting of the sampled execution values and their corresponding normalized importance weights.
-Because weights are accumulated in log-space to prevent numerical underflow, the final probability distribution is obtained by applying the Softmax function to the vector of accumulated log-weights
+Because weights are accumulated in log-space to prevent numerical underflow, the final probability distribution is obtained by applying the Softmax function.
   - **Metropolis-Hastings**: this approach maintains a single, continuous execution trace, updating its state based on an acceptance probability, $\alpha$.
-This parameter determines whether the runtime transitions to a newly proposed execution state or retains the current one.
+This parameter determines whether the runtime transitions to a newly execution state or retains the current one.
 However, tracking these execution traces requires address codification.
-  - **Sequential Monte Carlo**: A particle filtering inference technique.
-The algorithm executes multiple instances of the same program simultaneously, tracking them as a population of particles.
+  - **Sequential Monte Carlo**: The algorithm executes multiple instances of the same program simultaneously, tracking them as a population of particles.
 When the execution encounters an observe expression, a resampling step is triggered to dynamically replicate particles with higher importance weights and eliminate those with lower weights.
 The final output is an array containing the values obtained from each surviving particle trace at the end of the execution.

   - Every inference algorithm implements its own statistical mean.
 This allows us to compare the performance and execution results of completely different inference algorithms while running them against the exact program.
+Main.ts possess some examples on how to invoke the mean method for every controller.

+  - For nos probabilistic expression the parameters and mean methods are useless.
+It will evealute the expression whituot reaching the controllers

 - **Debugging Support**: VS Code integration with launch configurations for debugging TypeScript and compiled JavaScript